sabidobrin/camunda/README.md

-### Technical interview and hacksession with Camunda.
+Technical interview and hacksession with Camunda